 This remains the gold standard of treatment for Dupuytren's contracture.
-Removal of the diseased palmar fascia causing the contracture but not then entire fascia will usually give a very good result.
+Removal of the diseased palmar fascia causing the contracture will usually give a very good result.
 Final outcomes depend a great deal on the success of doing the postoperative physical or occupational therapy as prescribed.
 If you decide to have this surgery, you must commit to doing the therapy needed to make your surgery as successful as possible.

 Removal of the entire palmar fascia (radical fasciectomy) requires extensive removal of involved and non-involved palmar and digital (finger) fascia.
-This procedure may be required in cases of severe or recurrent Dupuytren's contacture.
-This approach has higher complication rates without providing better success rates so it is not done as often anymore.
+This procedure may be required in cases of severe or recurrent Dupuytren's contracture.
+This approach has higher complications rates without providing better success rates so it is not done as often anymore.

 Complications of a palmar fasciectomy can include permanent nerve damage, joint pain and stiffness, hematoma (pocket of blood), infections, and poor wound healing.